-- Joint auditing of health and safety and management procedures. - A partnership approach to In Bloom and Green Flag success. - The installation of tracking devices on vehicles. - The installation of inclinometers on grassing cutting machinery to minimise risks on slopes. - Sourcing plants from peat free suppliers. - Training staff to NVQ standards and introducing an apprenticeship scheme. - Play area inspections recorded on a tailor made database and input from PDAs on site. - Customer calling card to leave in the event of any problem on site. - The creation and annual review of a shrub manual that informs how and when each species is pruned.
-This is also helps the contractor to deal proactively with missing or unhealthy shrubs.
+- 5.3.15 Value for money remains a key aim.
+We have worked closely with the contractor to deliver innovative continuous improvement initiatives such as; - Joint auditing of health and safety and management procedures. - A partnership approach to In Bloom and Green Flag success. - The installation of tracking devices on vehicles. - The installation of inclinometers on grassing cutting machinery to minimise risks on slopes. - Sourcing plants from peat free suppliers. - Training staff to NVQ standards and introducing an apprenticeship scheme. - Play area inspections recorded on a tailor made database and input from hand held devices on site.

-New initiatives will include a more advanced system of providing up to the minute information on works progress, direct access for the Council to the contractor vehicle tracking system, improvements to the transportation of green waste and two additional apprenticeship positions on the contract.
+- Customer calling card to leave in the event of any problem on site. - The creation and annual review of a shrub manual that informs how and when each species is pruned.
+This is also helps the contractor to deal proactively with missing or unhealthy shrubs. - 5.3.16 New initiatives will include a more advanced system of providing up to the minute information on works progress, direct access for the Council to the contractor vehicle tracking system, improvements to the transportation of green waste and two additional apprenticeship positions on the contract.